qsctr/metro/docs/language-reference.md

 # Language Reference

 Dtfpl is a functional language with a syntax similar to Haskell.
-However, unlike Haskell, dtfpl is not a pure functional language.
+However, unlike Haskell, dtfpl is not a pure functional language and is strictly evaluated.

 Currently, dtfpl does not have a standard library or any built-in functions.
 However, you can define bindings to JavaScript functions yourself.